disha-22/disha-22.github.io/_projects/bio.md

 > Data collection: Acquired datasets from the GEO Database (<a href = "https://www.ncbi.nlm.nih.gov/geo/geo2r/?acc=GSE18105"> GSE18105 </a>) and converted into the required R format to recreate the results from the following scientific paper <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7228005/"> Construction and Analysis of a ceRNA Network Reveals Potential Prognostic Markers in Colorectal Cancer</a>
 <br><br> Data analysis: Installing and using Bioconductor packages needed for statistical analysis ( for removing outliers ), normalization, and gene expression analysis.
 <br><br> Functional analysis
 <br> Drawing statistically significant correlations between disease and genes expressed.
-<br> Identify genes that could be potential prognostic markers for colorectal cancer based on the analysis mentioned above.
+Specifically, identifying genes that could be potential prognostic markers for colorectal cancer.

 ---